kristoff-it/zig-bundler/README.md

 ## Features

-- Maps a directory structure to a series of Zig decls, avoiding that file names end up in optimized builds.
+- Maps a directory structure to a series of Zig decls, preventing file names from being included in optimized builds.
 - Compressed and extracted sizes are quantities known at comptime.
 - All files are compressed in a single blob.
 - You decide when and if to extract the compressed bundle at